 There are few scenes more beautiful than the horizon as the sun sets over the Pacific Ocean.
 Naturally, many wedding couples plan their beach wedding at sunset so the stunning multi-colored panorama of sunset setting into the water or disappearing into clouds can be the back drop to their exchange of vows.
 Such a wedding ceremony can be quite memorable to those lucky enough to see the lovely natural beauty that we in Southern California often take for granted.

+These are the issues that occur often.
 If you are planning to be married in a sunset beach wedding, remember that beach wedding in Southern California can be picturesque and memorable.
-But if you do no t plan appropriately, there is a chance that you and your guests will have messy hair and wet shoes.
+But if you do not plan appropriately, there is a chance that you and your guests will have messy hair and wet shoes.
 My recommendation is to have your beach wedding an hour before the sun sets when the light is golden and the winds are somewhat still.